 Thing you’d never know: Mediocre cellist and beer brewer

-Grace brings her lifelong love of planning to Bateman Group’s Trust, Fintech and New Stack practices, driving strategic media campaigns that map back to the goals that matter most for clients.
+Grace brings her lifelong love of planning to Bateman Group’s Money & Markets, Frontier and Future Stack practices, driving strategic media campaigns that map back to the goals that matter most for clients.
 Her current clients include Anthemis, Betterment, Ginkgo Bioworks, Netskope and Ultimate Software.

 Grace got her start in healthcare and hospitality PR, and honed her technology skills at Highwire PR’s San Francisco office where she worked on a variety of B2B and digital health accounts.